Skip to main content

 Taya Henry

-Taya is a third-year PhD student in Forensic Psychology under the supervision of Dr. Kimberley Clow.
+Taya is a fourth-year PhD student in Forensic Psychology under the supervision of Dr. Kimberley Clow.
 Taya received an Honours Bachelor of Arts in Psychology from the University of British Columbia Okanagan, and a Master of Science in Forensic Psychology from Ontario Tech University.
 Her master’s research, also supervised by Dr. Clow, focused on the qualitative content of online discussions in response to watching a wrongful conviction media production.
 Taya’s dissertation research investigates perceptions of jury selection in Canada.

 Funmilola Ogunseye